sollie/pollendata/README.md

-# pollen_scrape
+# pollendata

-Scrape pollen information from https://naaf.no/pollenvarsel.
+Fetch and cache pollendata from https://pollenvarsel.naaf.no/charts/forecast.
-Dumps it to stdout as json.
+Expose as rest api.